puppetlabs/puppet-docs/source/facter/3.1/core_facts.md

 **Elements:**

-* `version` (string) --- The version of augtool.
+* `version` (string) --- The version of augparse.

 **Resolution:**

-* All platforms: query augtool for augeas metadata.
+* All platforms: query augparse for augeas metadata.

 ([↑ Back to top](#page-nav))